 \subsection{Data Analysis}

-During the gaming sessions, we collected ambient audio, screen recordings, and \textit{input command} logs.
-For each gaming session, we merged these data sources into a single video by synchronizing audio and screen recordings and by visually representing the activated \textit{input commands} extracted from the logs as white buttons on two representations of game controllers, one for the pilot and one for the copilot.
-For example, Fig.~\ref{fig:video-overlay} shows that the pilot is accelerating (the right trigger is white) while the copilot is boosting (the B button is white).
+\revisionCHI{During the gaming sessions, we collected ambient audio, screen recordings, and \textit{input command} logs.
+For each gaming session, we merged these data sources into a single video by synchronizing audio and screen recordings and visually representing the activated \textit{input commands} using two on-screen game controllers, one for the pilot and one for the copilot.
+For example, Fig.~\ref{fig:video-overlay} shows the pilot accelerating (right trigger is highlighted) and the copilot boosting (B button is highlighted).
 These augmented videos allowed us to observe how players acted and coordinated their actions during gameplay, to analyze their verbal utterances, relevant behavioral cues (\textit{e.g.}, laughter, hesitation, silence), and conversations.
-The \textit{game action} subdivisions chosen by participants and the transcripts of the final interviews were also analyzed.
+The \textit{game actions} subdivisions chosen by participants and the transcripts of the final interviews were also analyzed.}